14. Parameters¶

 time_digits_for_cell_id

 number of digits used to define unique cellule id. in lineage file.
-The unique id of cell \(c\) at time \(t\) is \(t \times 10^d + c\) where \(d\) is set by
+The unique id of cell \(c\) at time \(t\) is \(t \times 10^d + c\) where \(d\) is set by time_digits_for_cell_id.

-: Inrimage format, kept for historical reasons.'mha'
+• 'inr': Inrimage format, kept for historical reasons.

-: MetaImage format, readable by Fiji.'tif'
+• 'mha': MetaImage format, readable by Fiji.

-: Nifti format, compatible with Omero.
+• 'nii': Nifti format, compatible with Omero.

-Gzipped image files (with the additional extension
+Gzipped image files (with the additional extension '.gz' are also readable.

-:used for both the result data.
+used for the result image data.

 14.3.
-Data organisation parameters¶
+Data organisation parameters

 DIR_LEFTCAM_STACKONE